hrysakis/press/README.md

 * Copy Publication Module Files in folder "sites/all/modules/"
 * Copy Library files in folder "sites/all/libraries/"
 * Enable Publication Module
+  * In case not all menus appear, please clear all caches from "[yourwebsite]/admin/config/development/performance"

 #### Module Configuration